andruekonst/andruekonst.github.io/about.md

 ---
 title: About
-layout: default
+layout: post
 ---

-# About
+Hi, I am Andrei Konstantinov and this is my personal website.

-My name is Andrei Vladimirovich Konstantinov, and I am originally from Saint-Petersburg, Russia.
+I am originally from Saint-Petersburg, Russia.
 Having completed my undergraduate education at Peter the Great Polytechnic University with a major in Applied Mathematics, my academic pursuits have been primarily focused on developing expertise in areas including